Train operating company

-In the railway system of Great Britain, a train operating company (TOC) is a railway undertaking operating passenger trains under the collective National Rail brand.
+In the railway system of Great Britain, a train operating company (TOC) is a railway undertaking that operates passenger trains under the collective National Rail brand.
 TOCs have existed since the privatisation of the network under the Railways Act 1993.

-There are two types of TOC: most hold franchises let by the Department for Transport (DfT) through a tendering system, to operate services on certain routes for a specified duration, while a small number of open-access operators hold licences to provide supplementary services on chosen routes.
+There are two types of TOC: most hold contracts (previously franchises) let by the Department for Transport (DfT) through a tendering system, to operate services on certain routes for a specified duration, while a small number of open-access operators hold licences to provide supplementary services on chosen routes.
 These operators can run services for the duration of the licence validity.
 The franchised operators have changed considerably since privatisation: previous franchises have been divided, merged, re-let to new operators, or renamed.
-Some privately operated franchises have been taken over by a government-owned operator of last resort, due to failing expectations, or events on the rail system as a whole, or since 2024 the government's intention to bring passenger rail services into public ownership.
-As of July 2025, all Welsh and Scottish TOCs, and six English TOCs are government-owned.
+Some privately operated franchises have been taken over by a state-owned operator of last resort, due to failing expectations, or events on the rail system as a whole, or since 2024 the government's intention to bring passenger rail services into state ownership.
+As of September 2026, all Welsh and Scottish TOCs and the majority in England are state-owned.

 The term is also sometimes used to describe companies operating passenger or freight rail services over tracks owned by another company or a national network owner.

 Management

 Franchises were initially let by the Office of Passenger Rail Franchising (OPRAF).
 This was in turn replaced by the Strategic Rail Authority, which has since been abolished.
 For England, franchising is now the responsibility of the Department for Transport in the majority of cases.
 In Scotland, it is the responsibility of Transport Scotland.
 In Wales, since 2017, the responsibility for the specification and procurement of the Wales & Borders franchise belongs to Transport for Wales.
-In two parts of England, local government agencies are responsible: in Merseyside, the Merseyside Passenger Transport Executive lets the Merseyrail franchise, while in London, Transport for London (TfL) oversees the new London Overground and Elizabeth line concessions.
-(London Underground, a wholly owned subsidiary of Transport for London, operates trains nearly all on its own network serving mostly its own stations: It is not a Train Operating Company by the definition here.)
+In two parts of England, local government agencies are responsible: in Merseyside, the Merseyside Passenger Transport Executive lets the Merseyrail concession, while in London, Transport for London (TfL) oversees the new London Overground and Elizabeth line concessions.
+(Note: London Underground, a wholly owned subsidiary of TfL, operates trains nearly all on its own network serving mostly its own stations.
+It is not a Train Operating Company by the definition here.)

 The Rail Delivery Group (RDG) (formerly the Association of Train Operating Companies) provides a commonality for the TOCs and provides some centralised co-ordination.
 Its activities include the provision of a national timetable and online journey planner facility, and the operation of the various Railcard discount schemes.
 Eurostar is also a member of the RDG, though it is not itself a TOC.

 Organisation

-For historical and geographical reasons the railway network of the United Kingdom is split into two independent systems: one in Great Britain (including the Isle of Wight), and one in Northern Ireland, which is closely linked to the railway system of the Republic of Ireland.
+For historical and geographical reasons the railway network of the United Kingdom is split into two independent systems: one in Great Britain (including the Isle of Wight) and one in Northern Ireland, which is closely linked to the railway system of the Republic of Ireland.